MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 8. Modularity

 - What is modularity?
-  - It is a design technique that separates the functionality of a program into independent, interchangeable components.
+  - `Modulatiry` is a design technique that separates the functionality of a program into independent, interchangeable components.
-  - Each component/module is self-sufficient to execute a unique part of the desired functionality through well-designed interfaces.
+  - Each component/module is self-sufficient and capable of executing a unique part of the desired functionality through well-designed interfaces.

 - How does modularity contribute to cybersecurity?
   - Modules can be mutually-untrusting
   - Compartmentalization is possible using modularization.
 It contains damage to a single module.
+  - Using modules means that you can swap out a bad part.
+If batteries weren't modules, any time a battery died you would need to throw out the entire electronic device it was in.

 - Examples